UIP-Urban-Intelligence-Platform/UIP-Urban_Intelligence_Platform/wiki/Installation.md

 # 📥 Installation

-This guide covers all installation methods for Builder Layer End.
+This guide covers all installation methods for UIP - Urban Intelligence Platform.

 ---